 My ex-husband is working, but has not paid child support for several months.
 Can the support payments be taken directly from his pay?

 Yes.
-Every support order entered on or after July 1, 1997 requires an order for “income withholding” (like garnishment).
-This means when a support order is entered, the court can require automatic withholding of payments from teh obligor’s paycheck.
-Wage withholding may be had for both current and past-due support.
+Except in cases of an agreed upon alternative arrangement, every Illinois’ support order since 1997 requires an order/notice for “income withholding” (like garnishment).
+This means when a support order is entered, the court can require automatic withholding of payments from the payor’s paycheck.
+Wage withholding can be utilized to collect current child support, a support arrearage, or even a child support delinquency.

 Will the child support payments come directly from the employer to me?

 Not in most instances.
-State law requires that child support payments pass through a State Disbursement Unit (SDU) that monitors payments and maintains records of the support payments.
+State law requires that child support payments pass through a State Disbursement Unit.
+The SDU monitors payments and maintains records of the support payments.
 However, if you do not want your payments to go through SDU, you have that option.

 My ex-husband said his employer will not do withholding and doesn’t have to.
 Is that true?

 No. By law, after a withholding order for child support order is entered and a notice of withholding order is served on the employer, your ex-husband’s employer is required to withhold support.
-There are also the potential for penalties of $100 per day but in light of limitations in the law this is now somewhat unusual because there are a number of limitations in order to seek these penalties.
+There are also the potential for penalties of $100 per day for a failure to withhold.
+But be aware of the limitations of this law.
+Consult with a lawyer if you are potentially seeking penalties.
+In certain cases penalties can be very significant!

 Are contempt proceedings an effective way to collect child support?